euphoria-io/heim/doc/gen/api.md

 {{(packet "disconnect-event").Doc}}
 {{template "fields.md" (packet "disconnect-event")}}

+## hello-event

+A `hello-event` is sent by the server to the client when a session is started.
+It includes information about the client's authentication and associated identity.

+{{template "fields.md" (object "PresenceEvent")}}

 ## join-event

-A join-event indicates a session just joined the room.
+A `join-event` indicates a session just joined the room.

 {{template "fields.md" (object "PresenceEvent")}}